chunky-dev/docs/ChunkyDocs/docs/user_interface/index.md

 ![Overview](../img/user_interface/overview.png)

-Chunky's UI is built using JavaFX and is seperated into three panes which can be slide to increase/decrease screenspace of the different components.
-These panes often have tabs which contain addtional controls.
-There are three main panes; The left pane handles Render Controls (to be covered on a seperate page), the middle pane is for previews (both 2D and 3D), and the right pane is for general options.
+Chunky's UI is built using JavaFX and is separated into three panes which can be slid to increase/decrease screenspace of the different components.
+These panes often have tabs which contain additional controls.
+There are three main panes; The left pane handles Render Controls (to be covered on a separate page), the middle pane is for previews (both 2D and 3D), and the right pane is for general options.

 ---